oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 :Index fields: *None*

 This table is the same as `gantt_jobs_resources`_ and is used by visualisation tools.
-It is made up to date in an atomic action (with a lock).
+It is updated atomically (a lock is used).

 *gantt_jobs_predictions*
 ~~~~~~~~~~~~~~~~~~~~~~~~